German Museum of Books and Writing

 How long should I spend visiting?

-A visit typically lasts around two to three hours, giving you ample time to explore the exhibits and engage with the material.
+A visit to the German Museum of Books and Writing typically lasts around two hours, allowing ample time to explore the exhibits and interactive displays.

 Is photography allowed?